chicorycolumn/be-promise-i-made2/README.md

 }
 ```

-8. Error handling - You should now go back and utelise error handling middleware and `catch` to send tailored error messages to your user should they do something wrong
+### 8. Error handling - You should now go back and utilise error handling middleware and `.catch` to send tailored error messages to your user should something go wrong

-   Some example wrong doings might be
+Some example errors that could occur:

-- `tracks/track_that_doesnt_exist` - 404
+- `GET /api/tracks/track_that_doesnt_exist` - 404
-- on Post or Patches if the user doesn't provide the right information on the request body: keys and values!
+- POST or PATCH with incorrect information on the request body: Wrong/missing keys and/or incorrect values!

-### DAY 2 - Using Promise.all
+## DAY 2 - Using Promise.all

-1. Refactor getting a songs lyrics (Day 1 task 4) to get the song object and its lyrics at once
+### 1. Refactor getting a song's lyrics (Day 1 task 4) to send the song object and its lyrics all at once to send together on the response in the following format:

 ```js
 {